Carer support payments for foster carers

 The amount paid for each loading will vary depending on the level of intellectual or physical disability.
 The DCP caseworker will determine the level of additional loading through a number of assessments.

-Visit the DCP website to read more about additional payments, download the carer payment rates and loadings for specific amounts or contact the Carer Payment team for further information.
+Visit the DCP website to read more about additional payments and download the Carer Support Payments handbook for specific amounts.

 The Department for Child Protection provides one-off payments that are not covered by the fortnightly carer support payment.